-AHS International is proud to announce a new program to highlight the important vertical flight historical sites around the world.
-The Vertical Flight Heritage Sites Program is intended to recognize and help preserve sites of the most noteworthy and significant contributions made in both the theory and practice of helicopter and other VTOL aircraft technology.
-AHS hopes to promote to the public the rich history of the worldwide vertical lift community through this program.
+In 2013, AHS International launched a new awards program to highlight the important vertical flight historical sites around the world.
+The Vertical Flight Heritage Sites Program recognizes and helps preserve sites of the most noteworthy and significant contributions made in both the theory and practice of helicopter and other VTOL aircraft technology.
+AHS hopes to promote to the public the rich history of the world-wide vertical lift community through this program.

 - Historically significant in the development or operation of rotary-wing or VTOL aircraft,

 - Historically significant in the life or career of a vertical flight pioneer,

 - Approved for recognition by the current property owner,